talorlik/ldap-2fa-on-k8s/application/modules/network-policies/README.md

 - LDAPS (port 636)
 - Alternative HTTPS (port 8443)

+> [!NOTE]
+>
-> **Note**: Cross-namespace communication is enabled to allow services in other namespaces to access the LDAP service.
-All communication must still use secure ports (HTTPS, LDAPS).
+> Cross-namespace communication is enabled to allow services in other
+> namespaces to access the LDAP service.
+All communication must still use secure
+> ports (HTTPS, LDAPS).

 **Allowed Egress (to any pod in namespace):**